-When reviewing the site's ELPAC data, 72.4% of test takers advanced at least 1 performance level, compared to 76.2% last year.
-It is important to note, while the percentage fell slightly from last year, we are well above the state's rate and over the historical norms seen at our sister site (ECHS-Lawndale).
-The school's ELA IAB results emphasize that 34% of students are testing above the standard and 35% are near the standard, however reclassification goals are tracking slightly lower than last year (22%) at approximately 3%.
-Furthermore, ECHSG students continue to do well in all of their classes, with a high course passage rates each semester in English of 41% (Semester 1) and 91% (semester 2) and in Math with 89% (Semester 1) and an impressive 93% (Semester 2).
+As ECHSG continues to refine its academic supports and monitor student progress, the focus remains on ensuring all students, especially those furthest from proficiency, are equipped with the tools and support they need to succeed.
+When reviewing the site's ELPAC data, 80.6% of test takers advanced at least 1 performance level, compared to 72.4% last year.
+The school's ELA IAB results emphasize that 30.3% of students are testing above the standard and 47.2% are near the standard.
+Reclassification goals are also tracking 25%, compared to 14% last school year.
+Furthermore, ECHSG students continue to do well in all of their classes, with a high course passage rate of 84% in English (Q1-Q3) and 87.3% in Math(Q1-Q3).

-ECHS-Gardena is committed to providing all students with the tools and resources they need to succeed.
-This includes laptops, access to the internet, accessible classroom materials, and other applicable program supports.
+The high school remains committed to providing all students with the tools and resources they need to succeed.
+This includes laptops, access to the internet, accessible classroom materials, and other applicable program support.
 Furthermore, while the learning community has returned to a new normal post-pandemic, health and safety remains a top priority.
 The site continues to follow LADPH protocol and offers hand sanitizing/washing stations, face masks and Rapid-Antigens tests.